MotloungKoena/MotloungKoena/README.md

 🚀 **The colorful texts guy**

 I am a recent Computer Science graduate from the University of the Free State, with a strong focus on **software development**, **web development**, and **mobile app development**.
-I have practical experience with C#, ASP.NET, Angular, React, Spring Boot, SQL, Kotlin and Java.
+I have practical experience with C#, ASP.NET, Javascript, Angular, React, Spring Boot, SQL, Kotlin and Java.
 I’m also passionate about solving problems, contributing to open-source projects, and exploring new technologies.

 🔧 **Technologies I Work With:**